 Soldiers Angels is a nonprofit organization, through which ordinary American citizens can “adopt” a military serviceman or servicewoman who is serving overseas by sending gifts, care packages, calling cards and/or specialized equipment like sand scarves.

-Again, just text the word “Soldiers” to 20222 to make a $5 contribution.
+Again, just text the word “Soldiers” to 20222 to make a $5 contribution.</>

 Although it is always great to donate to a charitable organization, it is important to know who you are giving to.